Manifold calculus and homotopy sheaves: Derived mapping spaces and resolutions

-\quad Note that $\sL(Z)_{\bullet}$ is naturally augmented via the map $LU(Z) \rightarrow Z$ given by the composition (remember $Z$ is contravariant)
+\quad Note that $\sL(G)_{\bullet}$ is naturally augmented via the map $LU(G) \rightarrow G$ given by the composition (remember $G$ is contravariant)

-Finally, we define $|Z| \in \sF_k$ to be the geometric realisation of $\sL(Z)_{\bullet}$,
+\quad Finally, we define $|G| \in \PSh(\Dk)$ to be the geometric realisation of $\sL(G)_{\bullet}$,

-\begin{thm} The presheaf $|Z|$ is a cofibrant replacement of $Z$ in $\sF_k$. \end{thm} \begin{proof} Firstly, the natural map $|Z| \rightarrow Z$ is a weak equivalence by general considerations of cotriple resolutions.
-Moreover, $|Z|$ is cofibrant since $\sL(Z)_{\bullet}$ is Reedy cofibrant and geometric realisation preserves cofibrations. \end{proof}
+\begin{prop} The presheaf $|G|$ is a cofibrant replacement of $G$ in $\PSh(\Dk)$. \end{prop} \begin{proof} The natural map $|G| \rightarrow G$ is a weak equivalence by general considerations of cotriple resolutions.
+Moreover, $|G|$ is cofibrant since $\sL(G)_{\bullet}$ is Reedy cofibrant and geometric realisation preserves cofibrations. \end{proof}